 About

-DRK7I teach philosophy at the University of Detroit Mercy.
+DRK7I taught philosophy at the University of Detroit Mercy for 25 years.
 I earned my Bachelor’s degree at Shimer College, and my Master’s and Ph.D. at Duquesne University in Pittsburgh.
-I taught at several schools in Pittsburgh and central Florida before arriving in Detroit.
+Before arriving in Detroit, I taught at several schools in Pittsburgh and central Florida.